KennyKvn001/farm-ed_flutter_app/README.md

 Introduction

-FarmEd is a Flutter-based mobile platform designed to empower farmers and agricultural enthusiasts by providing access to educational content and the latest farming techniques.
-This project currently focuses on the frontend, providing an intuitive and user-friendly interface for accessing information.
+FarmEd is a mobile application developed to support farmers in Rwanda by providing a comprehensive platform for agricultural education and innovation.
+The app will serve as a resource hub, offering a wide range of features including instructional videos, informative blog posts, interactive photos, and regularly updated newsletters.
+Through these resources, farmers will gain access to critical knowledge on modern farming techniques, sustainable practices, and real-time agricultural trends.

 Features
 - User Authentication